awieber-twilio/FlexHackathon/apps/convRelayApp/README.md

 Call your Twilio phone number.
 After connection, you should be able to converse with the Open AI-powered AI Assistant, integrated over ConversationRelay with Twilio Voice!

+Ask your agent anything!
+Who won the Oscar for Best Picture in 2002?
+Is a hot dog a sandwich or a taco?
+Can you tell me a programming joke?

 > [!NOTE]
 > Customize the initial greeting and response behavior by modifying the aiResponse function and constants like SYSTEM_PROMPT in index.js.